atlasphp/Atlas.Query/docs/select.md

 disable (`false`) the flag.

 You can set flags recognized by your database server using the `setFlag()` method.
-For example, you can set a MySQL `HIGH_PRIORITY` flag for like so:
+For example, you can set a MySQL `HIGH_PRIORITY` flag like so:

 ```php
 // SELECT HIGH_PRIORITY * FROM foo